Skip Navigation LinksHome > Services > Voices from the Storm

 Our Spirit Will Not Be Broken: Voices from the April StormsOur Spirit Will Not Be Broken: Voices from the April Storms

 Many of us were deeply affected by the tornadoes that hit Central Alabama in April.
-The Jefferson County Library Cooperative (JCLC) and Real Life Poets, Inc. are joining together to offer those who wish to do so an opportunity to share their experiences through writing.
-This project is open to all ages.
+The Jefferson County Library Cooperative (JCLC) and Real Life Poets, Inc. joined together to offer those who wish to do so an opportunity to share their experiences through writing.
+This project was open to all ages.

 We hope you will share this information with others who may have an interest.